 Process Guidance Stage 1 If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
 ACA hopes that the majority of concerns will be resolved at this stage.
 Informal discussions should resolve the vast majority of grievances.
 NOTE: Grievance or information involving an ongoing or imminent threat to a student's well-being should skip this stage and be immediately directed to the Headmaster.
 Stage 2 If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
-This response may take the form of a letter and/or follow-up The Headmaster is the acting supervisor over all school employees.

-meeting with the family and any employee(s) involved in the matter.
+This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
 This meeting will be led by the Headmaster.

-Stage 3

-If the matter is still not satisfactorily resolved, the matter may be raised to the Executive Director's Office by addressing the matter in writing to the Executive Director of Lower Schools or Upper Schools, who must give a response within 10 school days.
+The Headmaster is the acting supervisor ove all school employees.
+Stage 3 If the matter is still not satisfactorily resolved, the matter may be raised to the Executive Director's Office by addressing the matter in writing to the Executive Director of Lower Schools or Upper Schools, who must give a response within 10 school days.
 This response may take the form of a letter and/or follow-up meeting.
 The Executive Director's office oversees the Headmasters.
+Stage 4 If the matter is not resolved satisfactorily, and the parent/guardian wishes to pursue the matter further, the grievance should be Stages 1, 2, and 3 must be completed before the action is brought to the Governing Board of Directors.
+A response by the Board may include a dismissal of the grievance, a formal develop an additional policy recommendation reprimand of the school employee(s), or for Board consideration.